MohithJegan/Movie-Management-System/README.md

 # Movie Management System

 ## Project Overview
 The Movie Management System is a web application that allows users to manage movies, studios, and actors.
 It demonstrates the use of Entity Framework Core and ASP.NET Core Web API while efficiently handling one-to-many and many-to-many relationships.
+The system also includes an image feature for studios and an authorization feature for performing main operations such as Adding, Editing, and Deleting.

-## Controllers and Services
+## Controllers and Views

-The application consists of three main controllers: **Actor**, **Movie**, and **Studio**.
-Each controller manages its respective entity and interacts with services to handle logic and data operations.
+The application contains three main controllers: **Actor**, **Movie**, and **Studio**.
+Each controller manages its respective entity and provides views for displaying data.

-### 1. **Actor Controller**
+### **Actor Controller**

-- Manages CRUD operations for actors.
-- Handles the many-to-many relationship between movies and actors.
-- Supports listing actors associated with movie.

-### 2. **Movie Controller**

-- Manages CRUD operations for movies.
+The ActorPage contains the following views:

-- Handles linking and unlinking of movies and actors.
+- **ActorPage/List.cshtml**: Displays a list of all actors.
-- Supports listing movies associated with actor and studio.
+- **ActorPage/Show.cshtml**: Displays detailed information about a specific actor.
+- **ActorPage/New.cshtml**: Displays a form to add a new actor.
+- **ActorPage/DeleteConfirm.cshtml**: Displays a delete confirmation page where the user can either confirm the deletion of an actor or cancel to go back without performing the delete operation.
+- **ActorPage/Validation.cshtml**: Displays validation errors when the form is submitted with invalid data.
+- **ActorPage/Edit.cshtml**: Displays a form to update an actor in the database.

+### **Movie Controller**
+The MoviePage contains the following views:

+- **MoviePage/List.cshtml**: Displays a list of all movies.
+- **MoviePage/Show.cshtml**: Displays detailed information about a specific movie.
+- **MoviePage/New.cshtml**: Displays a form to add a new movie.
+- **MoviePage/DeleteConfirm.cshtml**: Displays a delete confirmation page where the user can either confirm the deletion of a movie or cancel to go back without performing the delete operation.
+- **MoviePage/Validation.cshtml**: Displays validation errors when the form is submitted with invalid data.
+- **MoviePage/Edit.cshtml**: Displays a form to update a movie in the database.

-### 3. **Studio Controller**
+### **Studio Controller**

-- Manages CRUD operations for studios.
-- Supports listing of studio associated with movie
+The StudioPage contains the following views:

+- **StudioPage/List.cshtml**: Displays a list of all studios.
+- **StudioPage/Show.cshtml**: Displays detailed information about a specific studio.
+- **StudioPage/New.cshtml**: Displays a form to add a new studio.
+- **StudioPage/DeleteConfirm.cshtml**: Displays a delete confirmation page where the user can either confirm the deletion of a studio or cancel to go back without performing the delete operation.
+- **StudioPage/Validation.cshtml**: Displays validation errors when the form is submitted with invalid data.
+- **StudioPage/Edit.cshtml**: Displays a form to update a studio in the database.

 ## Entity Models
 - **Actor.cs**: Represents actors and their attributes.